NGC 7771 Galaxy Group

 Finder Chart

 The NGC 7771 galaxy group is located in the constellation Pegasus.
-The best observation time is June to November, when it is highest at night.
+On 19 September it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is June to December, when it is highest at night.